labforadvancedstudy/paper/Time.md

 # Version History
 - Version 1: Initial draft
-- Version 2: Added references and revised text, adds how to test the hypothesis
+- Version 2: Added references and revised text, adds how to test the hypothesis.
+Separate the [alpha indivisuals theory](./Alpha.md) from the main text.